-Geochemical and tectonic setting of mafic dyke swarms of the Juruena-Teles Pires mineral province, southwestern Amazonian craton, Brazil
+Geochemical and tectonic setting of mafic dike swarms of the Juruena-Teles Pires mineral province, southwestern Amazonian craton, Brazil

 Main Article Content